OscarOrt/MIEN1_analysis/README.md

 This code identifies gene ontology terms enriched in the differentially expressed genes and plot the results.
 It uses the function goana()

 - Heatmap:
-This code uses the package pheatmap to plot selected differentially expressed genes and the gene ontology terms they belong.
+This code uses the package pheatmap to plot selected differentially expressed genes and the gene ontology terms they are related.

 - Molecular signature MSigDB:
-This code uses The Molecular Signatures Database (MSigDB) to identify molecular signatures in the genes differentially expressed.
+This code uses The Molecular Signatures Database (MSigDB) to identify molecular signatures in the expression dataset.